microsoftgraph/microsoft-graph-training/tutorials/includes/python/app-only/04-add-app-only-auth.md

     :::code language="python" source="../src/app-auth/graphapponlytutorial/main.py" id="DisplayAccessTokenSnippet":::

 1. Build and run the app.
 Enter `1` when prompted for an option.
-The application displays a URL and device code.
+The application displays an access token.

     ```bash
-    Python Graph Tutorial
+    Python Graph App-Only Tutorial

     Please choose one of the following options:
     0. Exit